aiven/aiven-docs/docs/products/kafka/howto/kafka-klaw.md

 Considering you have already configured the
-[Java SSL keystore and truststore files](/docs/products/kafka/howto/keystore-truststore), move the keystore named `client.keystore.p12` and truststore named `client.truststore.jks` into a directory that can be easily accessed and configured with Klaw.
+[Java SSL keystore and truststore files](/docs/products/kafka/howto/keystore-truststore), move the keystore named `client.keystore.p12` and truststore named `client.truststore.jks` into a directory that can be accessed and configured with Klaw.

 ##### Configure SSL properties

-After retrieving the SSL certificate files and configuring the SSL keystore and truststore files, you need to configure these SSL values in the `application.properties` file.
+After retrieving the SSL certificate files and configuring the SSL keystore and truststore files, configure these SSL values in the `application.properties` file.

 1. Get the **Cluster ID** by clicking the copy icon on the **Clusters** page in the **Klaw web interface**.

-2. Next, open the `application.properties` file located in the `klaw/cluster-api/src/main/resources` directory.
+1. Next, open the `application.properties` file located in the `klaw/cluster-api/src/main/resources` directory.

-3. Configure the SSL properties to connect to Apache Kafka® clusters by editing the following lines:
+1. Configure the SSL properties to connect to Apache Kafka® clusters by editing the following lines:

     ```